 Second, the knives use high quality components.
 The K110 stainless steel blade has a hollow grind and plain edge.
 The hardness rating is 58-60, which makes for a tough knife that can be made very sharp.
 Blade length is 3.75 inches, which is just about the perfect length for many hunters.

 Lastly, the Onion Skinner is an awesome value.
 It gives the hunter a single knife that can handle skinning, yet is precise enough for caping cuts as well.
 This eliminates the need for a second knife.
-When you work in the MSRP of only $89.99, it is easy to see why this high-quality tool ranks as one of the best hunting knife values on the market.
+When you look at the budget friendliness of this knife, it is easy to see why this high-quality tool ranks as one of the best hunting knife values on the market.

 The Infamous Gerber Gator:

 The Gerber Gator is a folding hunting knife that comes in a variety of configurations.
 My preferred version is the drop point, fine edged model.
 The drop point gives the blade more strength and a fuller belly for skinning operations.
 While some people make an argument for a partially serrated blade, I much prefer the plain, fine edge for gutting operations.